What is a Gastroenterologist?

-Is Digestive Care Center affiliated with St. Mary’s Hospital?
+Is Digestive Care Center affiliated with St. Vincent Hospital?

-Though we are located on the St. Mary’s campus, the medical practice and endoscopy center are independently owned by the physician members of Digestive Care Center.
-All of our physicians have medical staff privileges at St. Mary’s, Deaconess Gateway and Main, Select Hospital, Health South, Jasper Memorial Hospital, Gibson General Hospital.
+Though we are located on the St. Vincent campus, the medical practice and endoscopy center are independently owned by the physician members of Digestive Care Center.
+All of our physicians have medical staff privileges at St. Vincent, Deaconess Gateway and Main, Select Hospital, Jasper Memorial Hospital.

 Can I meet my physician prior to the procedure?